 Artwork by Aberjhani is currently being assembled for publication in a forthcoming artbook on the coronavirus pandemic and featuring writings by authors from around the world.
 To keep up with developments on the project please visit the artist-author at Bright Skylark Literary Productions.

-Rainbow Mountain - Breaking the Gridlock of Hate Number 5 metal print by Aberjhani.
-Bring your artwork to life with the stylish lines and added depth of a metal print.
-Your image gets printed directly onto a sheet of 1/16" thick aluminum.
-The aluminum sheet is offset from the wall by a 3/4" thick wooden frame which is attached to the back.
-The high gloss of the aluminum sheet complements the rich colors of any image to produce stunning results.
+Rainbow Mountain - Breaking the Gridlock of Hate Number 5 wood print by Aberjhani.
+Bring your artwork to life with the texture and added depth of a wood print.
+Your image gets printed directly onto a sheet of 3/4" thick maple wood.
+There are D-clips on the back of the print for mounting it to your wall using mounting hooks and nails (included).